Monica (automobile): Development history and prototypes

-The car

-With the long development period finally at an end, production gets underway in Balbigny.
+Design overview

 The car is built on Lawrence's steel-tube and sheet metal chassis.
 The body is Rascanu's design with Coward's revisions executed entirely in steel.
 Five exterior colours are available: Atlantic Blue, Azure Blue, Purple Amaranth, Chestnut Brown and Beige Sand.
 The final version of Lawrence's rocker-arm/De Dion suspension is automatically leveling, and the car sits on four Michelin 215/70VR-14 Collection tires mounted on 14 inch alloy wheels.
 The original sill-mounted fuel tanks have been replaced with a single tank under the floor of the trunk due to regulatory restrictions.

-The power-assisted rack-and-pinion steering is connected to an adjustable steering column that is topped by a custom Motolita steering wheel.
+The power-assisted rack-and-pinion steering is connected to an adjustable steering column that is topped by a custom Moto-lita steering wheel.

-Braking on the production Monica was still a dual circuit system with Lockheed disks inboard at the front operated by a 4-piston caliper and Girling disks at the rear operated by a 3-piston caliper but the disks front and rear were both now 11 inch ventilated pieces.
+Braking on the production Monica was still a dual circuit system with Lockheed disks inboard at the front operated by a 4-piston caliper and Girling disks at the rear operated by a 3-piston caliper, but the disks front and rear were both now 11 inch ventilated pieces.

 The seats are upholstered in Connolly leather available in three colours: Marine, Havana, and Champagne.
 The floor is covered in Shetland wool carpeting.
 The dashboard is finished in burl elm wood and suede.

 The state of the car is monitored by a brace of custom Jaeger instruments all bearing the Monica name.
 Gauges include a speedometer, tachometer, oil temperature gauge, oil pressure gauge, ammeter, water temperature gauge, fuel gauge, and clock.

 The windows are electrically operated.
-A High-fidelity sound system with integrated tape recorder and player is standard equipment, as is an air-conditioning system with separate controls for the rear seat passengers.
-The doors on the Monica are electrically operated to open and close silently at the touch of a button.
+A High-fidelity sound system with integrated tape recorder and player is standard equipment, along with an air-conditioning system with separate controls for the rear seat passengers.
+The doors on the Monica are electrically operated to open and close with a button.
 In the trunk is a complete set of custom luggage.

-With a quoted top speed of 240 kph the Monica 560 could lay claim to being "The fastest sedan in the world" at the time.
+With a quoted top speed of 240 kph the Monica 560 was one of the fastest sedans in the world at the time.

 Photos from the period indicate that a future coupe and convertible were already being planned.